Skip to product information

 View full details

-An untold story of the Civil War Era: pacifists in Boston who led the fight to end slavery without war.
+How do good people find the courage to resist and end the greatest evil in their country?
+An untold story of the Civil War Era: pacifists in Boston who led the fight to end slavery without violence and war.

 Has there ever been good violence or a good war?
 The American Civil War is likely considered to be so since there seemed to be no alternative.
 Or was there?
 Before the war, Bostonian abolitionist William Lloyd Garrison correctly predicted that fighting would not bring about real freedom and justice.
 If emancipation came about through violence, he believed, it would take at least a century for Black people to get their rights.
 As we now know, it has taken even longer than that.